dmggh/jwst/docs/server_guide.rst

 ++++

-The checkout of the CRDS core library source code installed with the CRDS server is located in the static file tree under the subdirectory CRDS and visited using the alias "crds".
+The checkout of the CRDS core library source code installed with the CRDS server is located in the static file tree under the subdirectory CRDS and visited using the alias "crds".  e.g.  /crds/data1/plhstcrdsv1/CRDS

 CRDS_server
 +++++++++++

-The checkout of the CRDS server source code is located in the static file tree under the subdirectory CRDS_server and visited using the alias "server".
+The checkout of the CRDS server source code is located in the static file tree under the subdirectory CRDS_server and visited using the alias "server".  e.g. /crds/data1/plhstcrdsv1/CRDS_server

 host
 ::::

 The CRDS_server/host subdirectory is on the PATH.
-It contains scripts related to cron jobs,  affected datasets reprocessing, stack building,  server utilities, etc.
+It contains scripts related to cron jobs,  affected datasets reprocessing, stack building,  server utilities, etc.   e.g. /crds/data1/plhstcrdsv1/CRDS_server/host

 tools
 :::::